 Keep in mind that by saying this one little sentence, it does not mean that you personally will fix the issue or that you even agree with the complaint.
 It does mean, however, that you empathize with the customer, you understand his concern, and you will help him by either calling someone who can resolve the issue or escalate the issue to someone of higher decision-making authority.

 If it's impossible to correct the problem at that moment then you have a wonderful opportunity to shine in the eyes of the customer.
 Quickly take ownership and let the client know what you will do to help ensure that he does not have the same experience again in the future.

 If it's going to take some time because you need to research the issue, don't make the customer wait.
 In dealing with angry customers, you must be respectful of their time.
-Let the customer know that you will call them by end of day and will give them an update to your progress.
+Let the customer know that you will call them by end of day or first thing in the morning to give them an update on your progress.

 Provide progress reports regularly until the issue is resolved.
-By communicating regularly, your customer will feel at ease that you are taking the issue seriously and that you are working hard to resolve the matter.
-Even if you can't resolve the issue, the customer will at least feel validation as evidenced by your hard work.
+By communicating regularly, your customer will feel more at ease knowing you are taking the issue seriously and that you are working hard to resolve the matter.
+Even if you can't resolve the issue, the customer will at least feel validation as evidenced by your hard work and attention.

 "Customers are like teeth.
 If you don't take care of them they go away one by one until there are none."